 QuantConnect works with the Coinbase Pro GDAX exchange and the price depends on CPU usage.
 For example, the $20 per month Prime subscription includes two parallel backtests, 12 GB of RAM, and a 512 MB live server, while the $250 per month Professional program includes unlimited parallel backtests, 16 GB of RAM and two 1024 MB live servers.

 Automating Your Taxes, Too

 Automated trading systems can generate hundreds or thousands of trades each month.
 With already-uncertain tax status, the sheer number of transactions can make it extremely costly and complex to file for taxes each year.
 Each transaction must be converted to U.S. dollars and reconciled to come up with the capital gain or loss over the reporting period.

-ZenLedger makes it easy to automate your crypto taxes by connecting to exchanges, aggregating transactions and auto-filling common IRS forms.
+ZenLedger makes it easy to automate your Crypto Taxes and Accounting by connecting to exchanges, aggregating transactions and auto-filling common IRS forms.
 Unlike many competitors, we also provide complete transparency in how the cost basis and other factors are calculated, which provides tremendous support in the event of an IRS audit or any other issues.

 The Bottom Line